Chile's LAN Airlines completes takeover of rival TAM

-SAO PAULO Chile's LAN Airlines completed a takeover of Brazilian rival TAM on Friday, creating the world's second-largest airline by market value in a deal that executives expect to yield up to $700 million in costs savings within four years.
+SAO PAULO Chile's LAN Airlines completed a takeover of Brazilian rival TAM, creating the world's No. 2 airline by market value in a deal that might yield up to $700 million in cost savings within four years.

-The new carrier, called LATAM Airlines Group, takes to the skies at a time of slowing economic growth and demand for air travel in Brazil, Latin America's biggest aviation market.
-That means the airline will need to adopt strict cost cuts to boost profits in a challenging market grappling with high operation costs and fierce competition from smaller rivals.

-Chief Executive Enrique Cueto told Reuters on Friday that he expects the Santiago-based carrier to win investment-grade debt ratings within a year mostly because of its ability to produce significant cost savings.
-He said the airlines will focus on improving performance in Brazil and ruled out significant layoffs during the combination.

-Shares of LAN fell 0.8 percent to 13,540 Chilean pesos, the first decline in six sessions.
-TAM's preferred stock shed 0.5 percent to 52.24 reais.

-Chile's Cueto family, the majority shareholders in LAN, came to São Paulo to announce the success of a plan to delist TAM shares in Brazil after 95.9 percent of the latter's shareholders tendered their stock in a swap.
+LAN, controlled by Chile's Cueto family, will delist TAM shares in Brazil after 95.9 percent of the latter's shareholders tendered their stock in a swap, according to a statement.
 A minimum two-thirds of all TAM shareholders was required to approve the transaction.

 The share swap was the last step before completing a takeover that was first announced in August 2010 and went through tough regulatory scrutiny in Chile, where LAN enjoys a dominant market position.